COLLINS LAKEVIEW FOREST

 If a significant site is found during the preparation of a THP, or during active operations on a THP, or on harvest operations in Oregon, mitigation for protection of the site will be avoidance.

-It has been the policy of the Collins Lakeview Forest, to have the lands open to public use.
+It has been the policy of the Collins Lakeview Forest to have the lands open to public use except during fire season.
 However, there are some lands that are gated.
 This is because of the improvements and natural resources behind these gates that we must protect.
-Hunting, mushroom gathering, wood cutting and general strolling through our property is allowed.
+Please check the policy for land access status.

 We do not allow camp fires or fireworks to be used on the property.